 The Science, Technology, Engineering and Mathematics (STEM) Scholarship is intended for female undergraduate students preparing to enter a profession in the sciences, who are applying to or have secured an unpaid or underpaid summer position (internship, fellowship, research assistantship, etc.) in a related field.

 Applicants must be rising juniors, seniors, or be recent college graduates (graduated no more than 10 months from the application deadline).
-There is no requirement regarding the applicant’s major or focus of study, as long as the internship focus requirements are met.
-Internships can be of any type or format the student chooses, but must be directly related to the sciences (i.e. research lab or project, non-profit organization, hospital/clinic, etc.).
-Internships may take place anywhere in the United States or territories.
-We anticipate accepting four scholars each year, although this number may be adjusted according to the volume of applications received.
+There is no requirement regarding the applicant’s major or focus of study, as long as the summer position focuses on STEM.
+Positions can be of any type (internship, fellowship, research assistantship, etc.) and take place in a variety of environments (i.e. research lab or project, nonprofit organization, hospital/clinic, etc.), as long as the position is unpaid or underpaid and directly related to the sciences.
+The summer position may be located anywhere in the United States or territories.
+We anticipate accepting four applicants each year as scholarship recipients, or “scholars.”
+This number may be adjusted according to the volume of applications received.

-The financial award consists of $1,600 per month (4 weeks) for the length of the individual’s internship, and therefore will be calculated for each accepted scholar.
+The financial award consists of $1,600 per month (4 weeks) for the length of the individual’s summer position, and therefore will be calculated for each accepted scholar.
 Each scholar is assigned at least one mentor to lend guidance on entering and navigating her profession.
 Additionally, the Foundation will informally connect the scholar with others that we feel would be useful contacts outside of the assigned mentor(s), as another opportunity for networking within her chosen profession or interest.